Functional Scaling Laws in Kernel Regression: Loss Dynamics and Learning Rate Schedules: Learning Rate Schedules Impact Scaling Efficiency

 {\bf Compute-optimal scaling.} This involves minimizing $h(\cdot)$ while keeping $C:=DM$ fixed.
 The solution is summarized as follows, with the derivation deferred to Appendix~\ref{sub:Proofs for The Constant LRS}:

-This shows that the performance of the compute-optimal model improves with the budget $C$ in a power law.
-For a fixed task (\(\alpha=s\beta\) fixed), {\bf increasing the model capacity ( $\beta\downarrow$) can enhance the compute efficiency} -- the extra \(\beta\) in the scaling exponent \(\frac{s\beta}{1 + s\beta + {\beta}}\) quantifies this gain.
-This provides an explanation of practical observations in LLM pre-training: Large models are more compute efficient than small models~\cite{kaplan2020scaling,hoffmann2022training}.
-In addition, the optimal learning rate $\gamma_{\mathrm{opt}}$ decreases as $C$ grows and the optimal strategy allocates compute more aggressively to data than to model -- again consistent with current LLM pre-training practices~\citep{bi2024deepseek,shuai2024scaling,hoffmann2022training}.
+This shows that the performance of the compute-optimal model improves with the total compute budget $C$ in a power law.
+For a fixed task (\(\alpha=s\beta\) fixed), we have the following observations:

+\begin{itemize} \item Increasing model capacity ( $\beta\downarrow$) enhances compute efficiency---the extra \(\beta\) in the scaling exponent \(\frac{s\beta}{1 + s\beta + {\beta}}\) quantifies this gain.
+This explains a well-known empirical observation in LLM pre-training: Large models are more compute-efficient than small models~\cite{kaplan2020scaling,hoffmann2022training}. \item The optimal learning rate $\gamma_{\mathrm{opt}}$ decreases as $C$ grows, and the compute-optimal allocation favors investing more in data than in model size---again consistent with current LLM pre-training practice~\citep{bi2024deepseek,shuai2024scaling,hoffmann2022training}. \end{itemize}

-\cite{bordelon2024feature} also studied the compute-optimal scaling for a similar setting but assumed a fixed learning rate and an absence of label noise.
-In contrast, we consider a more realistic scenario where the learning rate is optimally tuned and the irreducible risk is present.
-This enables us to derive a compute-optimal scaling that matches empirical observations.
+Note that \cite{bordelon2024feature} also investigated compute-optimal scaling for constant LRS but assumed a fixed learning rate and no label noise.
+In contrast, we consider a more realistic scenario where the learning rate is optimally tuned and the irreducible risk is present, leading to a compute-optimal scaling law that matches empirical observations.